-The Company does not account for work in progress and finished products, as the production process is very short and finished goods are shipped to customers immediately, thereafter resulting in no such items on the balance sheet at yearend for any of the periods reported.
+The company does not account for work in progress and finished products, as the production process is very short and finished goods are shipped to customers immediately, thereafter resulting in no such items on the balance sheet at year-end for any of the periods reported.

+2.16.
 Trade receivables

-Trade receivables do not carry any interest and are stated at their amortized cost.
+Trade receivables do not carry any interest and are recognized initially at fair value and subsequently measured at amortized cost, less provision for impairment.